Vyral/base-template/_posts/2022-08-05-will-a-manufactured-home-affect-your-loan.md

 With the way home prices are right now, buying manufactured homes is becoming more and more popular.
 Is it harder to buy a manufactured home, and does owning one change the refinancing process?
 The answer is that it depends.
 Many lenders won’t touch manufactured homes, and there is a significant difference between mobile homes and manufactured homes.&nbsp;

 A mobile home is precisely what it sounds like: It’s a home you can move around.
-It may seem like a lower cost property at first, but keep in mind that you have to pay rent for the space and the house itself. **Manufactured homes need to sit on permanent foundations.** You need to own the land and the structure, it has to be built after 1976, and it needs to have its own source of water and sewage.
+It may seem like a lower-cost property at first, but keep in mind that you have to pay rent for the space and the house itself. **The difference with manufactured homes is that they need to sit on permanent foundations.** You need to own the land and the structure, it has to be built after 1976, and it needs to have its own source of water and sewage.

 {% include pullquote.html %}